abhiptl/aws-lambda-java-mysql/README.md

 ## Package, Deploy and Test lambda

-# - Package
+* ### Package

 This is maven based project and can be package using following command.
-Thanks to `maven-shade-plugin` which will package all the necessary libraries and create jar which can be easily uploaded to AWS lambda.
 ```
 mvn clean package
 ```
+Thanks to `maven-shade-plugin` which will package all the depedent libraries and create single artifact jar.
 After successfully running command, it will generate `<artifactId>-<version>.jar` in `target` folder.
 For example `lambda-1.0.0.jar`.

-# - Deploy
+* ### Deploy

 `lambda-1.0.0.jar` is final artifact that needs to be uploaded in AWS lambda function using various options provided by AWS lambda as `Function Package`.
 You can also upload this to s3 bucket and configure AWS lambda to take from that bucket.

-# - Test
+* ### Test

-AWS lambda provide mechanism to test Lambda function from AWS lambda console itself.
-Before running it, we have to configure following environment variables which are used in Lambda project in your AWS lambda service.
+AWS lambda provides mechanism to test Lambda function from AWS lambda console itself.
+Before running it, we have to configure following environment variables which are used in Lambda project in your AWS lambda service and specify `com.abhishek.services.employee.SaveEmployeeService::handleRequest` handler.

 `RDS_DB_NAME`
 `RDS_HOSTNAME`